Yang San-lang: Early life

 Born in Wangxi, Taihoku Cho (today's Yonghe District, New Taipei City), on 5 October 1907, Yang grew up in an upper-class family.
 He came of age in Japanese Taiwan, and was originally known as Sasaburo Yo (楊佐三郎, Yo Sasaburo).

 Education

-While he was attending Suehiro Elementary School (today's Taipei Fuxing Elementary School), Yang came across the works of Japanese artist Shiotsuki Toho in the display window of the Kozuka stationery store on Boai Road.
+While he was attending Suehiro Elementary School (today's Taipei Fuxing Elementary School), Yang came across the works of Japanese artist Tōho Shiotsuki in the display window of the Kozuka stationery store on Boai Road.
 The incident inspired him to study painting and, in 1922, he sailed to Japan privately to pursue painting studies at the age of 16.
 After obtaining his parents' consent, he began his studies at the Kyoto School of Arts and Crafts (Kyoto Kōtō Kōgei Gakkō), transferring to the Western Painting Division of the Kansai Arts Institute (Kansai Bijutsu-in) in 1924.
 During this time he studied under Kuroda Shigetarō and Tanaka Zennosuke and specialized in oil painting.